ehx-v1/UNO/readme.md

-# UNO
+# Uno

-This is an experimental new version of the UNO bot.
+This is an experimental new version of the Uno bot.
 DO NOT pester Ratismal with bugs in this, unless you have verified that they also occur in his original version.

 ## Table of Contents